windkh/node-red-contrib-telegrambot/README.md

 msg.payload contains the most important data like chatId, type and content.
 The content depends on the message type.
 E.g. if you receive a message then the content is a string.
 If you receive a location, then the content is an object containing latitude and logitude.
+The second output is triggered when security is applied.
+See below.

 ## Sender Node
 This node sends the payload to the chat.
 The payload must contain the floowing fields: msg.payload.chatId  - chatId msg.payload.type    - e.g. "message" msg.payload.content - your message text

 ## Command Node
 The command node can be used for triggering a message when a specified command is received: e.g. help.